paulinaacostac/IntroGithub/README.md

+#GIT WORKSHOP
-This is the README from git editor
+This is the git workshop

+##Name
+Paulina Acosta

 ```python
 a = [0,1,2,3,4,5]